TobiasDev/relaxed-dark/README.md

 - **NEEDS REWORK:** [Konsole](https://github.com/TobiasDev/relaxed-dark/tree/master/Apps/Konsole)

 # Colors
-**INFO: Anywhere you see #COOLOR a color is not yet decided.
-If you have a suggestions please create a issue.**
+**INFO: There are still some colors missing, if you have a suggestion for anything missing (#COOLOR), please open an issue**

 ## Background colors
 |  Main   | Secondary |  Third  | Inactive |